hz-zhu/NPD-micro-saccade-detection/README.md

   - Result_[i]_detail.csv

     The detailed detection result, a N by 10 matrix.
 N is the total number of detected events of the [i] trial.
-For detailed explanation of the meaning of each element in a row, please check file hzhu_npd.h at function hzhu_mat hzhu_npd_results(hzhu_mat &detect, hzhu_mat &result_X, hzhu_mat &result_Y).
+For detailed explanation of the meaning of each element in a row, please check file ''hzhu_npd.h'' for function ''hzhu_mat hzhu_npd_results(hzhu_mat &detect, hzhu_mat &result_X, hzhu_mat &result_Y)''.

   - Result_[i]_detect.csv

+    The detection result in the form of 0s and 1s, where 0 indicates there is no saccadic event and 1 indicates there is a event

   - Result_[i]data_x.csv

+    Same as the ith row in X.csv

   - Result_[i]data_y.csv

+    Same as the ith row in Y.csv

   - Result_[i]noise_x_raw.csv

+    Estimated variance as a function of n for horizontal movement of the eye

   - Result_[i]noise_y_raw.csv

+    Estimated variance as a function of n for vertical movement of the eye

   - Result_[i]result_x.csv

+    Unprocessed result regarding the horizontal movement of the eye, for more information please check

   - Result_[i]result_y.csv
   - Result-[i]SIGMA_inv_x.csv
   - Result-[i]SIGMA_inv_y.csv